Roll20/roll20-character-sheets/CWOD/Mage/README.md

-Character sheet for Mage the Ascention, Second Edition, revised, by White Wolf Publishing.
+Character sheet for Mage the Ascension, Second Edition, revised, by White Wolf Publishing.

 I still need to figure out how to do the Quintessence wheel.